Tone Those Arms with this Bicep Workout

 The traditional bicep curl!
 This can be performed either standing or sitting and either one arm at a time or both arms at once.
 Bring the weight all the way down to your side at rest and explode up and concentrate on the contraction!
 A slight twist at the pinnacle of the contraction can really work the biceps.

 Hammer Curl (alternative: across body)

-This is variation of the traditional curl that hits the forearms a little more.
+This is a variation of the traditional curl that hits the forearms a little more.
 Once again, this can be performed either standing or sitting and either one arm at a time or both arms at once.
-A slight variation is instead of bring the weight straight up you can bring it up across the torso to where the weight almost hits the bottom of your opposite working arm pectorals!
+A slight variation is instead of bringing the weight straight up you can bring it up across the torso to where the weight almost hits the bottom of your opposite working arm pectorals!
 Here is an example: Cross Body Hammer Curls

 Reverse Grip Curl

 Like the hammer curls, this really taxes the forearms and your grip as well!
 Once again, this can be performed either standing or sitting and either one arm at a time or both arms at once.
 Focus on the contraction!

 If you got resistance bands around you can use them to work out your biceps as well!
 Spread your feet wider over the band to increase the resistance.
 Likewise, if your feet are closer together the resistance will be less!